-Using PVS, vDisk images are configured in Standard Image mode, read-only, or Private Image mode, read/write.
+Using PVS, vDisk images are configured in Standard Image mode (read-only) or Private Image mode (read/write).
 A vDisk in Standard Image mode allows multiple desktops to boot from it simultaneously, greatly reducing the number of images that must be maintained and the amount of storage that is otherwise required (non-persistent).
 Private Image mode vDisks are equivalent to dedicated hard disks and can only be used by one target device at a time (persistent).
-The Provisioning Server runs on a virtual instance of Windows 2012 R2 on the Infrastructure Servers.
+The Provisioning Server runs on a virtual instance of Windows 2012 R2 on the servers hosting Infrastructure VMs.